HeineCantor/CUDA-Quantum-Simulation/README.md

 # CUDA Quantum Simulation
-A CUDA Quantum Simulation implementation suite for the HPC Exam (UNINA).
+A CUDA Quantum Simulation suite for the exam of HPQC (UNINA).